 When lead climbing, you will constantly need to have one hand available for the clipping.
-Make sure your body is balanced and your feet and one hand is secured before you clip your rope.
-Typically, the quickdraw would be between your chest and your waist for the easiest clip in.
-However, there will be time when you may tempt to reach over your head to clip the next quickdraw.
+Make sure your body is balanced and your feet and one hand are secured before you clip your rope.
+Typically, the quickdraw would be between your chest and your waist for the easiest clip-in.
+However, there will be a time when you may tempt to reach over your head to clip the next quickdraw.
 Keep in mind that reaching requires more energy and longer rope reach.
 Your fall distance will be double the distance of the current clip and the previous clip.

 There are two types of clipping that you want to avoid: back clipping and z-clipping.
 Back clipping happens when the rope is clipped through the front of the quickdraw instead of the back.
 When you are a beginner, it is hard to see it at first.
 The symptom of a back clipping occurs when the rope nearest your harness is behind the carabiner and facing the wall.
 If there is a fall, the rope may pass through the gate and unclip from the quickdraw.
 The correct position is when the rope nearest your harness is close to you, in front of the carabiner, and away from the wall.

 Z-clipping occurs occasionally when the two quickdraws are close by to each other.
-The climber pulls the rope coming from below the previous quickdraw instead from close to the harness and clip the rope into the next quickdraw creating a Z shape with the rope.
+The climber pulls the rope coming from below the previous quickdraw instead of from close to the harness and clips the rope into the next quickdraw creating a Z shape with the rope.
 In case of a fall, the previous quickdraw will catch the fall instead of the most recent clipped in quickdraw.
-This will result in a longer distance fall.
+This will result in a long-distance fall.
 Also, the z-clipping will prevent you from moving further upward.

-Here is a great video by Wild Country and Climbing Magazine about clipping techniques with safety in mind including back clipping and z-clipping:
+Here are two simple videos by Climbing Tech Tips about clipping techniques with safety in mind including back clipping and z-clipping:

 Managing the Rope:

-While climbing, be aware of where the rope is relatively to your feet at all time.
+While climbing, be aware of where the rope is relative to your feet at all times.
 Make sure your feet are always away from the rope.
-You do not want to be entangle with the rope when you fall.
-If your feet get caught you maybe flipped upside down and/or get massive rope burn.
+You do not want to be entangled with the rope when you fall.
+If your feet get caught you may be flipped upside down and/or get massive rope burn.
 My foot snagged the rope when I fell before and it was not a fun experience.

 Overcoming the fear of falling is helpful for lead climbing.
-Although, the fear of falling is a healthy emotion which keep you safe, it is good for your mind to be clear and not allow the fear to control your actions.
+Although the fear of falling is a healthy emotion that keeps you safe, it is good for your mind to be clear and not allow the fear to control your actions.

 After my first incident of flipping upside down during my belay certification class, I was totally wigged out.
 I had a hard time doing practice falls.
 My hands would not let go of the holds.
 I was holding on so tight that my forearms were totally pumped.
 The longer I held on the scarier it got.
 My mind kept thinking from worse and worst scenarios.